tal1992/svelte-tabs/README.md

 ## Overriding styling

-svelte-tabs comes with a basic default style, but it can be overridden.
+svelte-tabs-lite is the light version of svelte-tabs and it comes with a basic default style, but it can be overridden.
 To override the styles to use your own, you will need to use global styles that have a higher specificity than the built-in styles.

 To make sure your overridden styles have the most specificity, include the parent class `.svelte-tabs` in your selector, and include the element type (see below).
 An example selector would be `:global(.svelte-tabs li.svelte-tabs__selected)`.